LOVE EXPOSURE (2008) FILM REVIEW

 Then there is Yu’s father and step mother, Yu’s hoodlum panty-shot friends, the porn studio executives, the countless cult members, the nurses at the psych ward and the crazed panty-photography Sensei, all of which makes up the magnificent canvas that is Love Exposure.

 So, how does Sono manage to keep this interesting for four hours?
 By mixing serious issues and drama with the bizarre and ridiculous in brilliant manner.

 Between the Panty Lines

 The story touches upon heated topics such as child abuse and religious fanaticism.
 In particular, the cult aspect is controversial, as Japan has had its fair share of cult movements and devastating incidents.
-Most known is the sarin gas attack on the Tokyo subway system in 1995.
+Most known is the Tokyo subway sarin gas attack in 1995.